andrehadianto/50043_isit_database/README.md

 df = rescaledData.withColumn("modified", map_to_word(vocab)(rescaledData.features))
 ```

-After running the analytics scripts detailed in the next section, the output for the correlation script can be found in hdfs under the /tfidf/ directory
+After running the analytics scripts detailed in the next section, the output for the tfidf script can be found in hdfs under the /tfidf/ directory
 ```
 hadoop fs -ls /tfidf
 ```